dchakarov/dchakarov.github.io/_posts/2022-07-03-tabular-data.md

-There are a lot of different things we can do to further trim down the list of stocks and it all depends on the strategy we are using.
-Let's try to use the analyst rating we get from the API and only consider stocks with a "Strong Buy" rating (1.5 or lower).
-For better performance you might want to split the column in two but because this script is not something we are going to run very often we can just try to compare strings.
+We will try to trim down the list of stocks further by using the analyst rating we get from the API and only consider stocks with a "Strong Buy" rating (1.5 or lower).
+A simple string comparison will suffice for now because this script is not something we will run very often.
+If you want to optimise further, you can extract the numeric rating and use it for comparison.

 ```swift
 .filter(on: "right.averageAnalystRating", String.self, { $0 ??
 "2" <= "1.5" })